jvs0888/Crypto-Scanner/README.md

 ![crypto2](https://user-images.githubusercontent.com/108722623/222963811-b0ead1b1-48fb-43d8-a67c-55f124be7d31.png)

-To get started you need to add api keys for some crypto exchanges
+To get started you need to have api keys for some crypto exchanges